 Key Research Findings

-Preclinical, clinical & anecdotal evidence attest to the broad protective role of our endocannabinoid system that is crucial in the prevention and suppression of illness like cancer.
-Peer-reviewed studies across the world have shown that cannabinoids (THC, CBD, etc) are not only effective for cancer symptom management like pain, nausea, loss of appetite, fatigue, & sleep.
+Anecdotal, preclinical, clinical & evidence attest to the broad protective role of our endocannabinoid system in preventing and suppressing chronic illnesses like cancer.
+Peer-reviewed studies across the world have shown that cannabinoids (THC, CBD, etc) are very effective for relieving some common symptoms of cancer, including pain, nausea, loss of appetite, fatigue, & sleep.
 Pre-clinical animal trials have revealed extremely promising data showing cannabinoids selectively kill tumor cells, leaving healthy cells unharmed in a variety of cancer types.

 According to a report in Mini-Reviews in Medicinal Chemistry, cannabinoids “represent a new class of anticancer drugs that retard cancer growth, inhibit angiogenesis [the formation of new blood cells that feed a tumor] and the metastatic spreading of cancer cells.”

 Learn more from the mounting evidence below: